TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

     - Symplify\PHPStanRules\Rules\Symfony\NoAbstractControllerConstructorRule
 ```

-Abstract controller should not have constructor, as it can lead to tight coupling and multi-level parent constructor parsing.
+The abstract controller should not have a constructor, as it can lead to tight coupling and multi-level parent constructor parsing.

 ```php
 abstract class AbstractController extends Controller